Agent Skills: Windows Protocols Corpus Navigator

 Navigation Workflow

-2. For known protocol IDs: Validate in README.md and directory names (<PROTOCOL-ID>/), then open the spec.
+2. Known protocol ID: Validate against README.md and directory names (<PROTOCOL-ID>/), then open the spec directly.

 Link-Following